how much to tip? | 23% or 10% | not customary?

-What About the Service Tax Included in the Bill?
+What About the Tip Included in Restaurant Bills?

 When you go to your automobile mechanic you receive an itemized bill for parts and labor.
-Similarly when you go to a restaurant in Costa Rica a “service tax” of 10% is added but it’s not dependent on the quality of the service and is not a tip.
+Similarly when you go to a restaurant in Costa Rica you get a bill for food and a “service tax” of 10% is added for the labor.
+It’s not dependent on the quality of the service and it isn’t even called a tip.

 If your guide, instructor, driver or service staff made your stay particularly enjoyable consider giving them a gratuity.